Balagarh Bijoy Krishna Mahavidyalaya

 Balagarh Bijoy Krishna Mahavidyalaya commonly known as Jirat College, is the general degree college located at Balagarh in Hooghly district.
 The college was established in 1985 by Sri Bijoy Krishna Modak, a Political and Social Worker.
 The college offers undergraduate courses in Arts, Commerce, and Science.
 The campus is in the Hooghly District.
-It is affiliated to University of Burdwan.
+It is affiliated to the University of Burdwan.